hep-gc/glint-service/README.md

 2. check that ports 8080 8483 9494 are open on your test machine
 (glint uses 9494, glint-horizon uses 8080, and to secure horizon glint (even for testing) we use stunnel on 8483)

-(3. is only necessary if you don't setup the environment variables before installation i.e. if you did not source the admin.rc file for the openstack installation you are registering glint for )

 3. Since glint is registered with openstack as a service, you will need openstack administrative access.
 This is because the installation uses keystone to add the glint service and register it's endpoint url.
 This makes glint searchable to other services looking for it.
 In this case glint-horizon will be searching for it!

    a. login to the openstack horizon interface as admin